runyuweng/thrift-example/README.md

   and then may be simplified so that we better understand.

 ```

+Front end frames or library will be used:
+- client : vue ( Just want to have a try... )
+- middle : koa ( Because it's a very lightweight Library )
+- server : koa ( Normally, Java or some other back-end language should be used, but for convenience, use KOA... )

 # How to run
-- Firstly you should run the server by `npm run start-s`;
+- Firstly you should run the server by `npm run server`;
-- Secondly you should run the node middle server by `npm run start-cs`;
+- Secondly you should run the node middle server by `npm run middle`;
 - Lastly you can `cd client` and then `npm start`
 - When you trigger event in client, you'll see the log in server terminal.